The Martial Compendium 5E

 1 Violent winds gather around you.
 This Wild Surge acts as a Dust Devil spell surrounding you.
 You are excluded from its negative effects, except for the obscurement caused by gathered debris as you move.

 2 A strange steam releases from your skin.
 A Fog Cloud spell immediately manifests centered on you.
-As a Magic Action, you can expend a superiority die to cast Fog Cloud centered on you, replacing other clouds caused by you.
+As a Magic Action, you spend one Stamina to cast Fog Cloud centered on you, replacing other clouds caused by you.

 3 You become shrouded in unnatural silence.
 Sound is suppressed within 10 feet of you, similar to the Silence spell.
 As a Magic Action, you can end the silence effect and cast Shatter on yourself.¹ You are excluded from its effects.